-At the lower left is the name of your corporate sponsors (aka clients).
-This list of names should include not only your client contacts but also any other names from your client company that your contacts feel would be appropriate even if somewhat "honorific".

-For example, with Auto-Owners Insurance, we normally list the name of Robert Buchanan who is the CIO.
+This list of names should include not only your sponsor contacts but also any other names from your client company that your contacts feel would be appropriate even if somewhat "honorific".
+For example, with Auto-Owners Insurance, we normally list the name of Bob Buchanan who is the CIO.
 Even though Mr. Buchanan does not interact directly with the capstone team, it's very appropriate to list him in the Design Day booklet.